 Staff have been made aware of 'Children Absent from Education' and the necessary procedures to follow when children move on from Reddiford such as contacting future schools and forwarding records.
 We will also notify our local authority 'Harrow' when children leave or join at nonstandard transition times.
 This is also particularly when the child has left for the reason of being 'home schooled'.
 Where children leave the school, we ensure their Child Protection information is copied for any new school but transferred separately from the main pupil file.
 Where reasonably possible we have more than one emergency contact number for each pupil.
-All staff are aware that children being absent, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation, including county lines.
+All staff are aware that children being absent, including unexplained and or persistent absences, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse, neglect and exploitation, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation, including county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risk of a child being absent in future.
-Staff are aware of any unauthorised absence and children absent from education procedures and this is further outlined in the Department for Education's 'Children Missing Education' policy.
+Staff are aware of any unauthorised absence and children absent from education procedures, including unexplained and or persistent absences and this is further outlined in the Department for Education's 'Children Missing Education' policy.